g4s8/gdf-am-2025/site/content/_index.md

 {{% note %}}
 AI backends fail at p99 latency.

-Manager-friendly:
 When we talk about performance, average numbers lie.
-    AI systems usually look fine on average — until users start complaining.
+AI systems usually look fine on average - until users start complaining.

-Engineer hook:
 LLM APIs are slow, variable, and rate-limited.
 That makes tail latency unavoidable unless you control it.
 It’s like traffic: the average commute is fine, but one accident blocks the whole city.

-Key line:
-    Most AI outages are p99 problems, not throughput problems.
+[Key line] Most AI outages are p99 problems, not throughput problems.

 {{% /note %}}